Updated April 8, 2021

-Between capacity restrictions and the fact that many participants are either uncomfortable with or unable to travel and attend in person, meeting professionals expect to be planning hybrid or omnichannel events for the foreseeable future.
-In fact, 90 percent of meeting planners are currently working on events that will have an online component, revealed a recent Pulse Survey by Northstar Meetings Group.
+Between continued capacity restrictions and the fact that many participants are either uncomfortable with or unable to travel and attend in person, meeting professionals expect to be planning hybrid or omnichannel events for the foreseeable future.
+More than half (54 percent) of meeting planners are currently working on are intending to plan live events that will have an online component, revealed a recent Pulse Survey by Northstar Meetings Group, and another 22 percent are considering a hybrid model.
 (For more results from the research, click here.)

 Numerous large-scale event venues are installing permanent broadcast studios with all the bells and whistles necessary to create a quality digital event.

-At America's Center in St. Louis, the new StreamStage hybrid-meeting solution has been created in the 1,400-seat Ferrara Theatre (though following social-distancing protocols, the venue's capacity has been reduced to 200).
+At America's Center in St. Louis, the new StreamStage hybrid-meeting solution has been created in the 1,400-seat Ferrara Theatre (though following social-distancing protocols, the venue's capacity has been reduced to 210, across three levels).
 On hand to support events with both on-site and digital audiences are a production manager, ample theater space for social distancing, extensive internet bandwidth for live streaming, an HD camera, a studio backdrop with lighting and projection capabilities, and audio and streaming technologies.